VariantSync/trace-boosting-eval/README.md

    deactivate

 # Troubleshooting
-## WARNING: The requested image's platform does not match
+## Docker WARNING: The requested image's platform does not match
 You might encounter the following warning (or a similar one) during the build step of the docker image:
 ```shell
 ➜  trace-boosting-eval git:(main) ✗ ./execute.sh validation